stillagorilla/heypage/docs/PROJECT_LEDGER.md

 - The root-level user route is a catch-all and must be registered last in Django URL patterns.
 - Maintain a reserved-words list so usernames cannot collide with system routes or entity prefixes.

+### Business edit modals clarified (two different "Edit Business" actions)

+Decision:
+- Business page has two edit entry points that are both titled "Edit Business" but serve different purposes:
+  1) Header kebab "Edit" opens the identity modal (name/logo/category).
+  2) About card pencil opens the details modal (about/contact/locations).
+- These must be implemented as two distinct modals with distinct IDs and distinct partials to avoid wiring confusion.

 ## Repo Conventions
 - /docs = architecture + specs + ledgers
 - /mockups-original = untouched originals